 A replacement-cost plan will help you get back on your feet sooner, but the premiums can be higher.
-The perfect plan for you will depend on your financial standing, the value of your home and belongings, and the price you put on having true peace of mind.
+Your perfect plan will depend on your financial standing, your home value and belongings, and the price you put on having true peace of mind.

 Insurance providers will only offer coverage when the insured is not at fault.
 For your claims to be honored, your property and home must be well-maintained.
 For example, if you’ve forgotten to shut off your outdoor faucets before the winter and a pipe froze and burst, your insurance is likely to deny the claim on the basis of neglect.

 Be careful to have your roof inspected regularly, tend to all repairs promptly, clean your gutters, prepare your home properly for winter, trim your trees and take the necessary measures to ensure that your home is in excellent condition.